whoschek/bzfs/README.md

 **--no-create-bookmark**

-*  For increased safety, in normal operation wbackup-zfs behaves as follows wrt. bookmark creation, if it is auto-detected that the source ZFS pool support bookmarks: Whenever it has successfully completed replication of the most recent source snapshot, wbackup-zfs creates a ZFS bookmark of that snapshot and attaches it
+*  For increased safety, in normal operation wbackup-zfs behaves as follows wrt. bookmark creation, if it is autodetected that the source ZFS pool support bookmarks: Whenever it has successfully completed replication of the most recent source snapshot, wbackup-zfs creates a ZFS bookmark of that snapshot and attaches it